itext/itext-android-ui/README.md

 git clone ssh://git@git.itextsupport.com:7999/i7a/androidpdfviewer.git
 ```

-This will generate the following file structure on your machine:
+This will generate the following folder structure on your machine:

 ```
 your-folder